- Previous versions of Windows allowed you to rename your network from the Network and Sharing center.

 You can easily change the name of a certain network by performing one registry tweak.
-Here’s exactly what you need to do:
+All of this can done through the built-in Registry Editor.

-- When Registry Editor opens you need to go to the following key in the left pane:
+2. Navigate to the following key in the left pane: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\NetworkList\Profiles

-- Change the Value data to the desired name of your network connection.
+5. Change the value data to the desired name of your network connection.

-- In order to apply changes, you might have to restart your computer, or to sign out and sign in again.
+7. In order to apply the changes to your network, you might have to restart your computer, or to sign out and sign in again.

 If you don’t want to experiment with your Registry, there’s another way to rename a network.
 So, here’s how to rename a network by using the Local Security Policy: